 When you invest via Wealth Club, you pay no initial fees from the subscription, so you should receive tax relief on the full amount.
 Deepbridge fees are paid by the investee companies.

 This is an interesting, albeit higher-risk EIS offer.
-Investors usually have the benefit of being able to choose in which companies their money is invested, something that sets this portfolio apart.
 The core team comes with many years of experience in investing in, managing and floating businesses.